UA-RCL/K-PACT/README.md

 # K-PACT: Kernel Planning for Adaptive Context Switching — A Framework for Clustering, Placement, and Prefetching in Spectrum Sensing

-- This repository contains the official implementation of ***K-PACT: Kernel Planning for Adaptive Context Switching — A Framework for Clustering, Placement, and Prefetching in Spectrum Sensing*** accepted for publication in ICCAD25.
+- This repository contains the official implementation of ***K-PACT: Kernel Planning for Adaptive Context Switching — A Framework for Clustering, Placement, and Prefetching in Spectrum Sensing*** , which is published in ICCAD25.
+The paper is available in [IEEExplore](https://ieeexplore.ieee.org/document/11240855).

 ## Code Structure